 The GSMA’s Security Accreditation Scheme (SAS) enables mobile operators, regardless of their resources or experience, to assess the security of their UICC and Embedded SIM suppliers, and of their Embedded SIM subscription management service providers.
 Two schemes operate under SAS:

 - SAS for UICC Production (SAS-UP): This is a well-established and voluntary scheme operating successfully since 2000 through which UICC manufacturers subject their production sites and processes to a comprehensive security audit.
 Successful sites are awarded security accreditation for a period of one year, extending to two further years upon each successful renewal.
 This scheme has accredited some of the industry’s largest UICC suppliers.
 GSMA also provides advice to its members on how to benefit from SAS-UP.
 The scope of this scheme has recently been broadened to include the production of Embedded SIMs.

-- SAS for Subscription Management (SAS-SM): To ensure industry confidence in the security of remote provisioning for Embedded SIMs, the successful SAS model in place for UICC production has been re-used to enable security auditing and accreditation of the providers of Embedded SIM subscription management (data preparation and secure routing) services.
+- SAS for Subscription Management (SAS-SM): To ensure industry confidence in the security of remote provisioning for Embedded SIMs, the successful SAS model in place for UICC production has been re-used to enable security auditing and accreditation of the providers of Embedded SIM subscription management services.

 Both schemes benefits both suppliers and mobile operators in the following ways:

 - Demonstrates commitment to security and reduces risks for customers

 - Provides certification from the world’s leading wireless industry representative body